American burnweed - Erechtites hieraciifolius

 Flowers and fruit

-Green flower head is an inch long.
+The green flower head is an inch long.
 Flowers never appear to open.
-At the end of the green sepals are short white to yellow disk flowers that only slightly emerge for pollination (no showy ray flowers).
-After pollination and seed development, tufts of white hair emerge, like dandelion, to carry the brown seeds with the wind.
+At the end of the green sepals are short white-to-yellow disk flowers that only slightly emerge for pollination (no showy ray flowers).
+After pollination and seed development, tufts of white hair emerge, like dandelion tufts, to carry the brown seeds on the wind.

 Reproduction